We serve immigration clients nationwide. Contact Us to schedule a consultation with one of our lawyers today.

 On this list, an applicant may find the types of immigrant visas and employment-based categories, as well as whether those categories have visas currently available— or if there are backlogs.
 Because this document changes monthly, an applicant can benefit from reviewing it each month.

-This bulletin can be found on the Department of State’s website at www.travel.state.gov.
+Visa bulletins, including scheduling for Oak Brook family visa categories, can be found on the Department of State’s website at www.travel.state.gov.
 Furthermore, an applicant can be placed on the Department of State’s email subscription to have a Visa Bulletin sent to them via email every month.
 To subscribe to this list, they email listserv@calist.state.gov.

 How Does the Visa Bulletin Work with Family Preference Categories?

-The Visa Bulletin is helpful for all applicants, including anyone in the family preference category, because it allows them to understand when a visa is available.
+The Visa Bulletin is helpful for all Oak Brook applicants, including anyone in the family preference category, because it allows them to understand when a visa is available.
 Sometimes, for example, an applicant within a preference category may even qualify to start the process of their immigration case early.

 The Bulletin is divided into two sections, with final action dates for family-sponsored preference cases.
 This allows the government to communicate the last priority date where a visa may be available.
 Because this date changes depending on the country, it is important to study the Visa Bulletin and understand how it applies to you.